fommil/fpmortals/manuscript/main-text.md

 Use (impure) example of merging two deep configuration ADTs (scala does not enforce purity so we can choose our own level)

+Not enough to implement, must also pass the laws

 ## RESEARCH data types

 Not really sure what to say here.